 - Loss of income

 - Pain and suffering

 It is important for our attorneys to get to know how the injury has affected your life, so that we can demonstrate to judges, juries, insurance adjusters, and other parties the extent to which the motorcycle accident has altered your life.

 Were you seriously injured in a motorcycle accident caused by someone else’s negligence?
 Was a loved one killed in an accident caused by someone else?
 If so, please call Long & Long for a FREE case evaluation at (251) 432-2277.
 Our law firm has locations in Mobile and Orange Beach, and we proudly fight on behalf of people from across Alabama.

 Why are motorcycle accident claims different from auto accident claims?

 Motorcycle accident claims are different than auto accident claims because there are often motorcycle-unique causes for the accident, injuries may be more serious, there are different laws concerning motorcycle riding, and the physics of a motorcycle accident are much different than those involved in an auto accident.

 Can I recover even if I wasn’t wearing my helmet?

 In Alabama, all motorcycle riders are required by law to wear helmets when operating their motorcycle.
 If you are involved in a motorcycle accident, and you were not wearing a helmet, you may not be able to recover from injuries that could have been prevented had you been wearing a helmet, but you may still be able to recover compensation for other damages.
-The best way to determine if you are able to recover compensation for your injuries is to call Long & Long.
+The best way to determine if you are able to recover compensation for your injuries is to call The Long Brothers.